-Fork in the National Road.
-New Progressive Supermajority Party is Forming.
-Which Way Will Senator Bernie Sanders Turn?
-And you?
+A New Progressive Supermajority Party Is Forming

 To kickstart a new Progressive party, the trick basically is to link all the active groups --- Progressives are an intense bunch — whether Sierra, La Raza, Physicians for Universal Healthcare, Greens or Black Lives Matter.
 That’s happening.
 We are 66% of the US voters, two-thirds, a clear supermajority that is growing as younger voters reach eighteen.
 We could sweep every federal, state and local election if we organized as a coalition party.

 Sanders has “The List” of millions Sanders supporters that could also feed the new party’s activist core.
-Among the people pushing hardest for the new party’s existence are 100 of his former staffers.
+Among the people pushing hardest for the new party’s existence former staffers.

 So that is in motion.
 A petition with 50.000 signatures will be delivered to Senator Sanders in his office on September 8th.

-(Come on, Bernie.
+(My aside to the Senator: Come on, Bernie.
 The young want a spare clean new structure, no rats, no rot, no termites.
 That’s fair.
-They’re the ones who are going to live in it.
+They’re the ones who will live in it.
 By sticking with the Democrats, who are 28% of the country, you’re dividing us, the Progressives, who are 66% of the country.
-Let your legacy include the foundation of a new supermajority party!
-Be there or be square.)
+Let your legacy include the foundation of a new supermajority party!)_

 On September 9, the myriad groups convened by Progressive Independent Party [PIP], Draft Bernie, and Socialist Alternative begin discussions in Washington DC in earnest, livestreamed to sister gatherings so that everyone can plug in.

-Cornell West, Chase Iron Eyes, Lee Camp, Tim Black, they’ll all be there.
-On that day theoretically the speakers are just discussing it, but the new party starts.
+Cornel West, Chase Iron Eyes, Lee Camp, Tim Black, they’ll all be there.
+Jill Stein of the Greens has been invited but not yet responded.
+On that day theoretically the speakers will just just discussing it, but with luck coordination starts starts.
 The Democratic Party is down to a fourth of the U.S. electorate.
+Meanwhile if you’re in the Democratic Party, you might vote with your feet against corruption.
+Just leave.
 If even half its remaining young Progressives leave, it will collapse to 17%, making way for the new party overnight....

 Interested?